Renters’ Rights Act Landlord Guide: Complete 2026 Reference

 Read more →

-TL;DR What is a periodic tenancy?
-A rental agreement that runs from one rent period to the next, week to week or month to month, with no fixed end date.…
+TL;DR Assured periodic tenancy is now the statutory default for residential lettings in England: a rolling agreement that runs from one rent period to the next, week to week or…

 Read more →